jrc03c/bee/readme.md

 <script src="path/to/bee.js"></script>
 ```

 Then create a "queen" bee, which will be used to send commands to the drone(s).
-You'll have to pass the path to the main Web Worker file to the constructor.
+Then add a drone using the path to the relevant Web Worker file.

 ```js
 const queen = new Bee.Queen()